NickLauerman/ExData_Plotting1/README.md

 Each script produces one graphics file in the PNG format with the same name but with the **png** extension.
 For example when **plot1.R** was run in the above example, the script would have produced the **plot1.png** file same directory it is run from.
+The script produces a PG file with the brackground set to white to insure all veiwer will render the chart correct.
+This is a deviation for the example charts taht the plotswere developed to repoduce which have a background set to transparent.

 This repo has a figure directory which contains the graphics that are used in the **prompt.md** (the orginal **README.md**) file.